Cameron Pipeline Expansion

-The existing Cameron Interstate Pipeline starts in Cameron Parish, adjacent to the site of the Cameron LNG Terminal and passes through Calcasieu Parish, terminating at the Ragley Compressor Station in Beauregard Parish.
+The existing Cameron Interstate Pipeline starts in Cameron Parish, adjacent to Cameron LNG and follows a route along Calcasieu Parish, terminating at the Ragley Compressor Station in Beauregard Parish.

-The Expansion Project will add bi-directional flow to the Cameron Interstate Pipeline, which will allow the pipeline to transport gas from various interstate pipeline interconnections to the LNG Terminal.
-The project facilities will be designed so that the addition of the proposed facilities will not preclude Cameron Interstate Pipeline from receiving send-out gas from the Cameron LNG Terminal.
+The expansion project adds bi-directional flow to the pipeline to allows it to transport natural gas from various interstate pipeline interconnections to Cameron LNG.
+The project was designed so that the addition of the new facilities will not preclude Cameron Interstate Pipeline from receiving send-out gas from the Cameron LNG Terminal.

-The following facilities will be constructed as part of the Expansion Project:
+The following facilities were constructed or modified as part of the expansion project::

 Natural Gas Storage